Trilingual-byford/Gnemes/workingLog.md

 planned to implement MemesDetail to 100% this week
 ### 2020 July 6
 Design remaining pages and think about project structure.
+### 2020 July 8
+Watched Youtubu video and movie at night.